 Overall: WOOF

 For any Stephen King fans that were jonesin' for a cinematic adaptation of one of his earliest published short stories, the resulting The Boogeyman should logically disappoint as it arrives in the era of obnoxious jump scares, laughable CGI monsters, stoic children who speak almost exclusively in whispers and ergo do not act like any actual children anywhere on the planet, characters witnessing supernatural activity and keeping the details all to themselves, and traumatized people overcoming their grief in the most schlock-laden and syrupy manner.
-King's written works are no stranger to having everything get wrapped up in a nice little package where the suffers defeat the evil that has befallen them with a newfound sense of acceptance and empowerment, but such an outcome is broadcast from miles away here in one of the most hack-laden presentations in recent memory.
+King's written works are no stranger to having everything getting wrapped up in a nice little package where the sufferers defeat the evil that has befallen them with a newfound sense of acceptance and empowerment, but such an outcome is broadcast from miles away here in one of the most hack-laden presentations in recent memory.
 Appallingly unoriginal, it is as if the entire production was completed by an A.I. algorithm to include every cheap horror genre aspect that is guaranteed to make sure that all audience member can check their Instagram accounts on their phone or text their buddies while only half paying attention to what is happening on screen.
-Sadly, the committed performances from a top-notch cast are wasted on such tripe that cannot even get right the seemingly idiot-proof concept of a creepy thing living in the dark; a concept that should be universally chilling instead of insultingly stupid.
+Sadly, the committed performances from a top-notch cast are wasted on such tripe that cannot even nail the seemingly idiot-proof concept of a creepy thing living in the dark; a concept that should be universally chilling instead of insultingly stupid.

 Dir - Gary Shore